mopidy/mopidy/docs/extensiondev.rst

 Mopidy started as simply an MPD server that could play music from Spotify.
 Early on Mopidy got multiple "frontends" to expose Mopidy to more than just MPD
-clients: for example the Last.fm frontend what scrobbles what you've listened to to your Last.fm account, the MPRIS frontend that integrates Mopidy into the Ubuntu Sound Menu, and the HTTP server and JavaScript player API making web based Mopidy clients possible.
+clients: for example the scrobbler frontend what scrobbles what you've listened to to your Last.fm account, the MPRIS frontend that integrates Mopidy into the Ubuntu Sound Menu, and the HTTP server and JavaScript player API making web based Mopidy clients possible.
 In Mopidy 0.9 we added support for multiple